lud77/Factorize/README.md

 --- State management

-- [ ] Maintain and use endpoint offsets relative to panel position (only rely on screen state when updating the offsets)
 - [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary
+- [x] Maintain and use endpoint offsets relative to panel position (only rely on screen state when updating the offsets)

 --- Bugs / Performance

+- [ ] Disallow Value-type signals from creating feedback loops
-- [ ] Only render panels in view
+- [ ] Sanitize topic input to listener
-- [ ] Consider ways of reducing number of connections shown (bounding box overlapping view?)
+- [ ] Stalls when trying to rewind file source from EOF signal without a delay

 - [x] Window resize causes slowdown and stalling --- PROBABLY FIXED
+- [x] Only render panels in view
+- [x] Consider ways of reducing number of connections shown (bounding box overlapping view?)
 - [x] Connectors losing contact with panels

-- [ ] Disallow Value-type signals from creating feedback loops
 - [x] Stopping clock connected to dice makes dice output go undefined
 - [x] Deletion of panels must affect also panelCoords
 - [x] Save-files should include position of viewport
-- [ ] Sanitize topic input to listener
 - [x] Crash when deleting multiple panels
 - [x] Crash when I pause with the Controls button
-- [ ] Stalls when trying to rewind file source from EOF signal without a delay
 - [x] WatchFile panel should remove and replace watcher behind the scenes when file name changes, just like the Listener panel does